Fountain-Coach/SVGAnimationKit/The-Isometric-Space-of-the-Mental-Stage.md

 ## 10. How to Read This Field Guide

-As you move through the rest of the Teatro Field Guide,
+As you work on SVGAnimationKit (or consume it from an app or instrument),
 keep this stack in mind:

 1. **Isometric Stage** – mental geometry of the scene.